tobylunt/tobylunt.github.io/_posts/2019-01-01-fore-planking.md

 The leading (hood) ends of these forward planks showed symptoms of the problems one would expect.
 Hood ends have exposed end grain which wicks in moisture, and can be susceptible to damage due to freeze/thaw over the winter months.
-So replacing these bits was going to have to happen regardless of whether we replaced the forefoot.
+So replacing these parts was going to have to happen regardless of whether we replaced the forefoot.

 ## Scarfing